 Section 323D(3) of the Act permits the synchronisation of financial years.
 The financial year may be extended up to 18 months.

-ASIC can grant relief where there is an unreasonable burden on the auditor (or audit firm) and/or the audited body.
-ASIC policy statement PS 187 Auditor rotation outlines the criteria and cautions that the relief under s.
-342A of the Act is limited.
+ASIC can grant relief if there is an unreasonable burden on the auditor or audit firm, or the audited body.
+ASIC Regulatory Guide RG 187 Auditor rotation outlines the criteria and cautions that limits relief under s.
+342A of the Act.

 Exemptions from the auditor rotation requirements

 The Corporations Act's s.
 342A does not provide for an exemption from the auditor rotation requirements.
-However, it does provide ASIC with limited relief power to modify the rotation requirements, as follows:
+However, it does provide ASIC with limited power to modify the rotation requirements.
+It can:

 - extend the period by not more than two successive financial years before the time-out rule applies